 If You Haven’t Seen Curve Lately, You Haven’t Seen Curve

-Not sure if now is the right time to revisit Curve?
-These are the signals we hear most from practices that decided to take a second look.
+Not sure if now is the right time to revisit your software—or explore something new?
+These are the signals we hear most from practices that decide to take another look.

 5 Signs It's Time to Take Another Look at Curve

-Most practices that come back to Curve point to one of the same few friction points.
+Most practices that decide to revisit their software choice point to one of the same few friction points.

 Each of these issues may seem small on its own.
 Together, they add up to real time lost, real staff frustration, and a practice that's harder to run than it needs to be.